evelyndeathtrap/Concord-/README.md

 to such data from devices could come as ready knowledge, thoughts or anything that a consciousness can interpret, including an image

 the lapel can get power from a piezothermal generator

+Contributions welcome to figure out how to derive meaningful information or data from these devices.